Mastering GRE Quantitative Comparison: Strategies for Quick Solutions

 - D) The relationship cannot be determined from the information given.

-The choice "D" is particularly important and differentiates QC from many other math problems.
-It signifies that, even with all the provided information, the relationship between Quantity A and Quantity B can vary depending on the values you might plug in or consider.
+Choice D is what differentiates QC from most other math problems.
+It means that even with all provided information, the relationship between the two quantities can vary depending on the values you consider.
+This possibility makes it essential to test multiple scenarios rather than assuming the first case you find is universal.

 Core Strategies for Quick Solutions

-The key to mastering QC is to think flexibly and avoid the trap of solving for exact values unless absolutely necessary.
+The key to mastering QC is thinking flexibly and avoiding the trap of solving for exact values unless absolutely necessary.

-This is often the first and most powerful strategy.
-If you can perform the same mathematical operation on both Quantity A and Quantity B without changing their relationship, do it!
+If you can perform the same mathematical operation on both quantities without changing their relationship, do it.
 This can make complex expressions much more manageable.

-- Be cautious when multiplying or dividing by a variable or a negative number, as this can reverse the inequality or introduce ambiguity if the variable's sign isn't known.
+- Be cautious when multiplying or dividing by a variable of unknown sign, as this can reverse the inequality.

 Example: